Description

 [ reaper ]

-fleet(default) —CreateFleet(Type=instant)with every (instance_type × subnet) combo as Overrides.
-AWS picks an available one.
-Multi-AZ “just works” — the operator lists subnets across AZs and AWS rotates.
-Spot price never exceeds on-demand (AWS guarantees this), so the worst case is paying on-demand rates briefly.run_instances(opt-in) — serialRunInstancesover the pool’s instance types against the first subnet only.
+spawn_method:fleet(default) — Pacer asks AWS to launch from any of the pool’s instance types in any of its subnets, and AWS picks an available combination.
+Multi-AZ “just works” as long as the pool’s subnets span AZs.
+Spot price never exceeds on-demand (AWS guarantees this), so the worst case is paying on-demand rates briefly.run_instances(opt-in) — tries the pool’s instance types one by one against the first subnet only.
 No multi-AZ.
 Kept for operators who specifically need it.

 - Allocation strategy (Fleet only) — per-pool

-allocation_strategypicks how Fleet decides:cost(default) —lowest-price(on-demand) /price-capacity-optimized(spot).
-AWS picks the cheapest + capacity-safe combo; the order you listinstance_typesdoesn’t matter.priority—prioritized(on-demand) /capacity-optimized-prioritized(spot).
-Honorsinstance_typeslist order: first item is preferred, second is fallback, etc. For spot, capacity is still the first concern (priority is a tiebreaker) so you avoid high-interruption pools.
+allocation_strategypicks how Fleet decides:cost(default) — AWS picks the cheapest capacity-safe combination; the order in which you listinstance_typesdoesn’t matter.priority— honorsinstance_typeslist order: first item is preferred, second is fallback, etc. For spot, capacity is still the first concern (priority is a tiebreaker) so you avoid high-interruption pools.

 Routing model